Francis Hauksbee: Biography

 who had just become president of the Society, and wished to resurrect the Royal Society's weekly demonstrations.

 Hauksbee was an instrument maker and appointed as chief experimentalist of the Royal Society.

 He was never formally appointed as Curator of experiments, even though he fulfilled the functions customarily associated with that office, and he never received a fixed salary.
-He was elected a Fellow of the Royal Society on 30 November 1705, with lowest social class status among the previously-elected Fellows.
+He was elected a Fellow of the Royal Society on 30 November 1705, with lowest social class status among the previously elected Fellows.

 By 1709 Hauksbee had established himself at Wine Office Court, and by 1712 at Hind Court, both near Fleet Street and the Royal Society's house at Crane Court.
 He died at Hind Court and was buried in St Dunstan's-in-the-West, London on 29 April 1713.
 John Theophilus Desaguliers succeeded Hauksbee at the Royal Society, appointed as Demonstrator and Curator in 1714, by invitation from Isaac Newton, who was still President.

 Scientific contributions

 Hauksbee's primary contributions were that he was a talented scientific instrument-maker and a creative experimenter, who was able to discover unknown and unexpected phenomena, especially his observations about electrical attraction and repulsion.

-Until 1705, most of these experiments were air pump experiments of a mundane nature, but Hauksbee then turned to investigating the luminosity of mercury which was known to emit a glow under barometric vacuum conditions.
+Until 1705, most of these experiments were air pump experiments of a mundane nature, but Hauksbee then turned to investigating the luminosity of mercury which was known to emit a glow under barometric vacuum conditions, a phenomenon known as barometric light.

 He was the first to observe, in the early 1700s, that it was possible to use glass for electrical experiments.

 By 1705, Hauksbee had discovered that if he placed a small amount of mercury in the glass of his modified version of Otto von Guericke's generator, evacuated the air from it to create a mild vacuum and rubbed the ball in order to build up a charge, a glow was visible if he placed his hand on the outside of the ball.
 This remarkable discovery was unprecedented at the time.
 This glow was bright enough to read by.
 It seemed to be similar to St. Elmo's fire.
 This effect later became the basis of the gas-discharge lamp, which led to neon lighting and mercury vapor lamps.
-In 1706 he produced an 'influence machine' to generate this effect.
+In 1706 he produced a machine to generate this effect.

 Hauksbee continued to experiment with electricity, making numerous observations and developing machines to generate and demonstrate various electrical phenomena.

 In 1708, Hauksbee independently discovered Charles's law of gases, which states that, for a given mass of gas at a constant pressure, the volume of the gas is proportional to its temperature.